Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Discussion

 \section{Discussion}

 In this paper, we have investigated the learning dynamics of fine-tuning transformers with CoT via either RL or SFT for learning $k$-sparse Boolean functions, including $k$-\texttt{PARITY}, $k$-\texttt{AND}, and $k$-\texttt{OR}.
-We have established sufficient conditions for the provable learning of both RL and SFT --- the separation of the critical gradient component.
-Furthermore, our results reveal that, while both RL and SFT are capable of learning these $k$-sparse Boolean functions, they exhibit distinct learning behaviors: RL learns the whole CoT chain simultaneously but SFT must solve the prior steps of CoT chain before learning the later steps, leading to a step-wise learning phenomenon.
-Our findings take the first step towards understanding the mechanism of fine-tuning transformers with CoT via RL and provide additional theoretical insights on that via SFT by removing the constraints of teacher-forcing as well as additional data augmentation, resulting in a tractable comparison between them.
+We have established sufficient conditions for the provable learning of both RL and SFT---the separation of the critical gradient component.
+Beyond learnability, the supervision and trajectory configurations lead to different learning dynamics: RL with verifiable process rewards and SFT with teacher forcing learn all CoT steps simultaneously, SFT without teacher forcing learns step-by-step, and RL with only final reward is hard for parity.